shoe5454/cost-service/README.md

    * These groups should already exist in Cognito, they were created when the project was deployed.
    * Users assigned to the `sales_rep` group will have permission to calculate costs for new merchants.
    * Users assigned to the `costs_admin` group will have permission to calculate costs for new merchants as well as upload CSVs to replace existing cost data.
-6. Log in as the `costs_admin` user and upload the example CSV TODO
+6. Log in as the user belonging to the `costs_admin` group and upload the example CSV located in `<PROJECT_DIR>/__tests__/unit/business/cost-data-example.csv` .
+To log in, point your web browser to the URL shown in the CloudFormation/SAM output key `CloudFrontFrontendUrl`.

 ## Architecture